SuperTeam1nsa/Compilateur/README.md

 *  declaration du même nom de variable 2 fois => fatal error
 *  ++/-- sur autre chose qu'un int/float ou un const => fatal error
 *  ++/-- on unintialized var =>   fatal error
+*  scope check for var (use a var declared in a if outside is not tolerated)=> fatal error